-The opening verses of Matthew begin in a strange way - at least strange for us.
+The opening verses of Matthew begin in a strange way - at least strange to us.
 It begins with the genealogy of Jesus.
-There are two genealogies listed in the
+There are actually two genealogies listed in the New Testament - the one in Matthew traces the family tree from Abraham to David, from David to the Babylonian captivity, and from the Babylonian captivity to the birth of Jesus.
+The one listed in Luke goes all the way back through Abraham all the way to Adam.